moonmaster9000/specdown/README.markdown

 This library is still very new, but I am rapidly adding features to it.
 Here's what is on the immediate horizon:

 * offer the option of outputing the actual markdown while it executes, instead of "..F....FF......"
+* support github-flavored markdown code blocks
+* allow arbitrary text in the markdown to execute code
 * Better stack traces / reporting